taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 ## Chapter 2: Where Thunder Goes When It Dies

-Character designs: Majhee Suh, Iúna Morei, Kai Oliveira, Beatriz Cavalcanti, Nova Jatobá, Vec Barbosa, Nicola Cavalcanti

 ### Chapter Title Page

 **"Loading Universal Record..."**

 **"Finished loading...'A Beginner's Guide to SynTh: Introduction'; [Classification: *Unclassified*](https://en.wikipedia.org/wiki/Classified_information#Typical_classification_levels)."**

-**"eSyrup was first synthesized in the 2040s by researchers trying to directly interface silicon circuits with biological tissue.
-These researchers managed to create a [yeast](https://en.wikipedia.org/wiki/Yeast) mutant that, when cultured with [lactic acid bacteria](https://en.wikipedia.org/wiki/Lactic_acid_bacteria) and fed water and sand, decomposes the [silicon dioxide](https://en.wikipedia.org/wiki/Silicon_dioxide) found in most sand.
-When left unperturbed, this self-replicating bacterial culture generates spontaneous patterned electrical activity that move like waves across the culture, similar to the electrical activity in developing animal eyes called [retinal waves](https://en.wikipedia.org/wiki/Retinal_waves).
-These waves of electrical activity induce the atoms within raw eSyrup to self-assemble into [hyphae](https://en.wikipedia.org/wiki/Hypha)-like sections, which can then flexibly mimic the behaviour of a classical [electronic circuit](https://en.wikipedia.org/wiki/Electronic_circuit)."**
+**"Synaptic Thread, commonly called 'SynTh', is spun by the bacterial superorganism [Electrophoretic](https://en.wikipedia.org/wiki/Electrophoresis) [Mycelium](https://en.wikipedia.org/wiki/Mycelium) [Yeast](https://en.wikipedia.org/wiki/Yeast), commonly called 'thread-worms'.
+When cultured with [lactic acid bacteria](https://en.wikipedia.org/wiki/Lactic_acid_bacteria), thread worms can decompose the [silicon dioxide](https://en.wikipedia.org/wiki/Silicon_dioxide) found in most sand to produce thread-like mycelium structures called 'Raw SynTh'.
+As it is being spun, raw SynTh generates [spontaneous bursts of electrical activity](https://en.wikipedia.org/wiki/Retinal_waves), inducing its atoms to self-assemble into [hyphae](https://en.wikipedia.org/wiki/Hypha)-like sections.
+These sections can then flexibly mimic the behaviours of a classical [electronic circuit](https://en.wikipedia.org/wiki/Electronic_circuit)."**

-**"The exact nature of this flexibility depends on how the eSyrup has been engineered to grow hyphae, referred to as the eSyrup's "grade".
-In certain grades of eSyrup, the [septum](https://en.wikipedia.org/wiki/Septum) separating the cells of the hyphae are bioengineered to be composed of very small [hexagons](https://www.quora.com/Geometry-Why-do-we-see-hexagons-in-nature-so-often) that are flexibly linked to each other.
-In these "higher" grades of eSyrup, the septum have a very high density of pores to increase the flow rate of [organelles](https://en.wikipedia.org/wiki/Organelle), nutrients, and ions throughout the hyphae.
-The resulting eSyrup product can be independently reconfigured almost indefinitely, and are called "flexible eSyrup" or "flex-eSyrup"; however, these grades of synaptic thread require more frequent feeding in order to power their reactivity.
-Cheaper grades of synaptic thread grow hyphae with septum composed of larger hexagons and with fewer pores.
-While this structure limits the ability of these grades, called "fixed synaptic thread", to reconfigure, these "lower" grades also require less frequent feedings to stay viable.
-While the energy conversion process in thread-worms is not fully known, a growing body of evidence suggests that thread-worm cultures convert CO2 into glucose via an unknown method that may be related to or derived from the [Calvin cycle](https://en.wikipedia.org/wiki/Light-independent_reactions)..."**
+**"The exact nature of this flexibility is described by the SynTh's 'grade', determined by the characteristics of the [septum](https://en.wikipedia.org/wiki/Septum) separating its hyphae cells.
+In 'higher' grades of SynTh, the septum are composed of very small [hexagons](https://www.quora.com/Geometry-Why-do-we-see-hexagons-in-nature-so-often) and have a greater density of pores, increasing the flow rate of [organelles](https://en.wikipedia.org/wiki/Organelle), nutrients, and ions throughout the hyphae.
+These grades of 'flexible SynTh' or 'flexi-SynTh' can be reconfigured almost indefinitely; however, they require frequent feedings to maintain.
+In cheaper grades of SynTh, called 'static Synth', the septum are composed of larger hexagons and have fewer pores, which limits static SynTh's [reconfigurability](https://en.wikipedia.org/wiki/Reconfigurability) but also reduces its sand consumption..."**

+### Chapter 1 Cast

+**Majhee Suh**
+Born in [Seoul, Korea](https://en.wikipedia.org/wiki/Seoul) on May 20, 2029

+**Vec Barbosa**
+Born in [Fortaleza, Brazil](https://en.wikipedia.org/wiki/Fortaleza) on March 16, 2024

+**Kai Oliviera**
+Born in [São Paulo, Brazil](https://en.wikipedia.org/wiki/S%C3%A3o_Paulo) on May 21, 2020

+**Nova Jatobá**
+Born in [Nova Mutum, Brazil](https://en.wikipedia.org/wiki/Nova_Mutum) on July 26, 2042

+**Beatriz Cavalcanti**
+Born in [Florianópolis, Brazil](https://en.wikipedia.org/wiki/Florian%C3%B3polis) on April 14, 2031

+**Nicola Cavalcanti**
+Born in [São Paulo, Brazil](https://en.wikipedia.org/wiki/S%C3%A3o_Paulo) on November 20, 2064

+**Iúna Serrano Morei**
+Born in [Watertown, USA](https://en.wikipedia.org/wiki/Watertown,_Massachusetts) on July 5, 2036

+**Geraldine Fischman**
+Head of the Environmental Monitoring Team for the [Thermohaline Circulation](https://en.wikipedia.org/wiki/Thermohaline_circulation) Observation Collective

+**Amana Jatobá**
+Nova's younger brother

+**Demetrio Cavalcanti**
+Beatriz's husband, father of Nicola and Nerio

+**Nerio Cavalcanti**
+Son of Beatriz and Demetrio Cavalcanti

 ### Page 1